 Definition of Sexual Abuse in Michigan

-In Michigan, sexual assault or battery means touching someone’s private parts without their agreement, and it’s usually for sexual pleasure.
-This includes anything from touching inappropriately at a party to forcing someone to have sex.
+In Michigan, sexual assault or battery means touching someone’s private parts without their agreement, usually for sexual gratification.
+This includes anything from inappropriate touching at a party to coercing someone into sex.

-To prove sexual battery in Michigan, two things must be true: first, there must be a sexual purpose behind the touching, and second, the person being touched didn’t agree to it.
-Accidentally touching someone doesn’t count.
+To prove sexual battery in Michigan, two things must be shown: first, the touching was for a sexual purpose, and second, the person being touched did not consent.
+Accidental contact does not count.

-Also, if the person being touched is under 18, they can’t agree to any sexual touching legally.
-So, any sexual contact with a minor by an adult is automatically considered sexual battery because the minor can’t give consent.
+Additionally, if the person being touched is under 18, they are legally unable to give consent.
+Any sexual contact between an adult and a minor is automatically considered sexual battery, regardless of claimed consent.

 Michigan Statute of Limitations for Civil Sex Abuse Lawsuits